-You can use the Fields view to manage the fields associated with a layer or table.
-As shown in the examples below, you can edit a layer's or table's fields, modify their properties, delete fields, or create fields using the Fields view.
+The Fields view is used to manage the fields associated with a layer or table.
+Using the Fields view, you can edit a layer's or table's fields, modify their properties, delete fields, or create new fields.

-The following sections provide examples of additional standard editing tasks you can do in the Fields view.
+These are examples of some standard editing tasks you can do in the Fields view.

 Open the Fields view

-You can open the Fields view from the following locations:
+The Fields view can be opened from the following locations:

-- Contents pane—Right-click a layer or table and choose Data Design > Fields.
+- Contents pane—Right-click a layer or table and choose Design > Fields.

 - Ribbon—Select a layer in the Contents pane.
-On the Feature Layer tab set, click the Data tab, and click Fields in the Data Design group.
+On the Feature Layer contextual ribbon, click the Data tab, and click Fields in the Design group.